-Queanbeyan Riverside Caravan Park is a brand-new park situated on the banks of the beautiful Queanbeyan River.
-Visitors will enjoy a leafy atmosphere and picturesque waterfront views only a short stroll from Queanbeyan’s main street shopping centres, clubs and restaurants.
+Queanbeyan Riverside Caravan Park is situated on the banks of the beautiful Queanbeyan River.
+Visitors get to enjoy a leafy atmosphere and picturesque waterfront views only a short stroll from Queanbeyan’s main street shopping centres, clubs and restaurants.

-There is also very convenient bus transport to Canberra enabling visitors to explore all Queanbeyan and the Canberra Region has to offer.
-Riverside provides modern caravan accommodation and facilities for both visitors passing through and those who are looking to immerse themselves in all the activities, attractions and cultural events that are on offer in Queanbeyan and Canberra.
+You can also find the Queanbeyan bus station conveniently located across the street from the caravan park, enabling visitors to explore all Queanbeyan and the Canberra Region has to offer.
+The park provides modern caravan accommodation and facilities for both visitors passing through and those who are looking to immerse themselves in all the activities, attractions and cultural events that are on offer in Queanbeyan and Canberra.

-Riverside enjoys high-quality barbecue and outdoor dining tables as well as a well-appointed modern camp kitchen for all guests to utilise and enjoy.
-Their amenities, toilet, laundry and drying facilities are all of the highest standards and maintained accordingly to ensure the highest possible guest experience – every day.
+Queanbeyan Riverside Caravan Park also enjoys high-quality barbecue and outdoor dining tables as well as a well-appointed modern camp kitchen for all guests to utilise and enjoy.
+Their amenities, toilet, laundry and drying facilities are all of the highest standards and maintained accordingly to ensure the highest possible guest experience.
 The caravan park is also pet-friendly and offers free Wi-Fi.

 81 Donald Rad, Queanbeyan